AdnilB/F1ChampsAngular/README.md

 Users are able to select a year ranging from 2005 to present year by use of a dropdown select component.
 The corresponding data for the selected year is generated and displayed right after a year has been selected.

-The data used for the project is retreive from the api's available at http://ergast.com.
-All api's used have been paginated to control the number of records retreived and to keep it to a small number improving overal response time when retreiving data.
+The data used for the project is retreived from the api's available at http://ergast.com.
+All api's used have been paginated to control the number of records retrieved and to keep it to a small number improving overal response time when retreiving data.

 The application has also been optimised for mobile device viewing.